henrik/progress_bar/README.md

 )
 ```

-The `bars` list can be any length – the bar will alternate between them and then start over.
+The `bars` list can be any length.
+Each string in that list is a "frame" in the animation.

 Each string in that list can be any length by which 100 is evenly divisible (e.g. 1, 2, 4, 5, 10…), and will repeat into a 100 character bar.

+The bar will alternate between these strings, and then start over.

 #### Customize color